silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 So that was probably an intentional hint to help those who couldn't or wouldn't use `steghide`.

+If you want to try it out yourself, just download the picture above and upload it to that Steganography Tools webpage.

 * * *

 ## $pass2 - New user